-Madam Justice Jeanine LeRoy, Regional Senior Justice, London
+Madam Justice Karen Lische, Regional Senior Justice, Sudbury

-Justice Jeanine LeRoy is the Regional Senior Justice for the West Region of the Ontario Court of Justice.
-As the Regional Senior Justice, Justice LeRoy exercises the powers of the Chief Justice in her region, subject to the authority of the Chief Justice.
+Justice Karen Lische is the Regional Senior Justice for the Northeast Region of the Ontario Court of Justice.
+As the Regional Senior Justice, Justice Lische exercises the powers of the Chief Justice.
 This includes scheduling court hearings and assigning cases to individual judges.
-Previously, Justice LeRoy served as the Local Administrative Judge in London, and as a member of the Court's Education Secretariat in her roles as an Education Co-Chair for the West Region and as the Conference Coordinator for the Association of Ontario Judges.
-Prior to her appointment to the bench in 2011, she was certified by the Law Society of Upper Canada as a Specialist in Criminal Law.
-In addition to extensive criminal trial experience throughout Southwestern Ontario, Justice LeRoy argued appeals on a regular basis at the Court of Appeal and in the Superior Court of Justice.
-She also served as a Director of the Criminal Lawyers Association (Ontario) and as President of the Criminal Lawyers Association (London).
-She graduated from the University of British Columbia Law School in 1991 and was called to the Bar in 1993.
-Justice LeRoy is appointed to the Committee by the Chief Justice of the Ontario Court of Justice and has been a member since 2021.
+Justice Lische is the French language education lead for the bilingual judges of the Ontario Court of Justice.
+Justice Lische has experience as the Local Administrative Judge in Sudbury and has served on the executive of the Canadian Association of Provincial Court Judges.
+Prior to her appointment to the bench in 2014, she had extensive criminal law experience as an Assistant Crown Attorney and significant family law experience as a family lawyer, including child protection, while in private practice in Sudbury.
+In addition, she worked as a panel lawyer for the Family Responsibility Office, for the Office of the Children's Lawyer, and for the Consent and Capacity Board.
+She is a former President of the Sudbury and District Law Association.
+Justice Lische is a graduate of the University of Ottawa Law School and was called to the Bar in 1996.
+She is fluently bilingual.
+Justice Lische is appointed to the Committee by the Chief Justice of the Ontario Court of Justice.
+Justice Lische is appointed to the Committee by the Chief Justice of the Ontario Court of Justice and has been a member since 2023.

-Madam Justice Lise S. Parent, Ottawa
+Madam Justice Marlyse Dumel, Ottawa